MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. On the *Language + Translator* page, scroll down and select **Extract information** under *Explore Language capabilities*.
 Then select the **Extract named entities** tile.

-1. Under *Enter your own text, upload a file, or use one of our sample texts*, copy and paste the following review:
+1. In the **Try it out** section, select the **Try with your own** tab.
+Then, under *Enter your own text, upload a file, or use one of our sample texts*, copy and paste the following review:

     ```
     Tired hotel with poor service